AmericanAirlines/Hangar/README.md

 ### CodeCov
 The secret in used for CodeCov should be named `CODECOV_TOKEN`, and the value of this token will be the `Upload Token` generated when linking CodeCov to your Hangar repo.
 Secret values can also be updated in the secrets tab.

+If you need help setting up CodeCov, instructions to do so can be found at [the CodeCov website](https://docs.codecov.io/docs/quick-start).

 ---